 About the Instructor

 Born in New York, René Silvin grew up in Swiss boarding schools.
 After earning his bachelor's degree from Georgetown University in 1970 and two MBAs from Cornell University in 1972, he spent 25 years in the investor-owned hospital industry.
-Since retiring, Silvin has published five books, including a memoir about his friendship with the late Duchess of Windsor, as well as a history of Palm Beach, Florida seen through the eyes of the famous society architect, Addison Mizner.
-His latest book, Normandie: The Tragic Story of the Most Majestic Ocean Liner, is a historical novel that brings to life the magnificent flagship of the French line, Normandie, which met its tragic end during WWII.
-He continues to add lecture topics, through offering well-researched, glamorous stories with historical significance, infused with personal experiences, including a history of transatlantic ocean liner travel, the history of Mar-a-Lago, and this new presentation about the pitfalls of being too rich.
-Silvin serves as the vice-chairman on the Palm Beach Landmarks Preservation Commission.
+Since retiring, Silvin has published five books, including a memoir about his friendship with the late Duchess of Windsor, as well as a history of Palm Beach, Florida seen through the eyes of the famous society architect, Addison Mizner, and a coffee table book titled Normandie: The Tragic Story of the Most Majestic Ocean Liner, which is a historical novel that brings to life the magnificent flagship of the French line, Normandie, which met its tragic end during WWII.
+He continues to add lecture topics, through offering well-researched, glamorous stories with historical significance, infused with personal experiences, including a history of transatlantic ocean liner travel, the history of Mar-a-Lago, and a series of presentations about the pitfalls of being too rich.
+Silvin serves as the chairman on the Palm Beach Landmarks Preservation Commission.

 Upcoming programs presented by René Silvin.